Up to 60% off sofas & mattresses — limited‑time deals.

 Start with your room measurements.
 These pieces are visually substantial, and the rolled arms add bulk.
 Measure wall length, walking clearance, and your doorway width before you decide on a sofa versus a sectional.

-Pick the function first, then the layout.
-If you rarely host overnight guests, the standard sofa is the simplest choice.
-If you need a guest bed, the sleeper is practical, but it requires floor space to open and it will feel warmer than a typical bed.
-If you want maximum seating for daily use, the sectionals make more sense than adding chairs around a sofa.
+Pick function first, then layout.
+If you rarely host overnight guests, the standard sofa is the easier choice.
+If you need a guest bed, the sleeper is practical, but it needs floor space to open and it sleeps warmer than a regular bed.
+If daily seating matters more than sleeping, the sectionals make better use of the footprint.

 Expect a supportive sit.
-The seat feel across the line is structured rather than plush.
-If you like to sink in, you may prefer a different style or plan to add throw pillows for a softer back feel.
+Across our testing, the line stayed structured rather than plush.
+If you like to sink in, this collection will probably feel firmer than you want.

 Think about upkeep.
-Faux leather is easy to wipe down, but seams, stitching, and nailhead trim still collect dust.
-Rotating cushions and fluffing the pillows helps keep the look even over time.
+Faux leather is easy to wipe down, but the stitching and nailhead trim still collect dust.
+Rotating cushions and fluffing the pillows helps the set keep a more even look.

 Limitations

-The biggest limitation is comfort style: this lineup prioritizes structure and support over a soft, deep-lounge experience.
-If you want a cushy, pillow-top feel, it will likely feel firm.
+The biggest limitation is the comfort style.
+This lineup prioritizes structure and support over a soft, cloud-like sit, so shoppers who want a cushier feel will probably find it firm.

-The faux leather upholstery also has tradeoffs.
-It is simpler to wipe clean than many fabrics, but it can feel warm and it does not have the aging characteristics of real leather.
+The faux leather also comes with tradeoffs.
+It is easier to wipe clean than many fabrics, but it can feel warm and it does not age the way real leather does.

 Larkinhurst Sofa Vs. Alternatives

-If you love the look but want the feel and patina of real leather, consider a true leather sofa in a similar traditional silhouette (usually at a higher cost).
-If your priority is a softer lounge seat, look for deeper-seated sofas or designs with plusher cushions.
+If you like the look but want the feel and patina of real leather, consider a true leather sofa in a similar traditional silhouette, usually at a higher price point.
+If your priority is a softer lounge seat, look for deeper-seated sofas with plusher cushions.

-For sectionals, modular options tend to be easier to reconfigure over time.
-The Larkinhurst sectionals are better for people who want a set layout and plan to keep it in place.
+For sectionals, modular options are usually easier to rework over time.
+The Larkinhurst sectionals make more sense if you already know the layout you want and plan to leave it in place.

-If you need a sleeper for frequent guests, a dedicated sleeper-focused design may feel more bed-like.
-The Larkinhurst sleeper works best for occasional use where convenience matters more than perfect mattress comfort.
+If you need a sleeper for frequent guests, a dedicated sleeper-focused design will usually feel more bed-like.
+The Larkinhurst sleeper works better as an occasional-use backup than a regular guest bed.

 Pro Tips

-• Measure your doorway width and turning angles before delivery (these frames are bulky).
+• Measure your doorway width and turning angles before delivery, since these frames are bulky.

-• If you sit upright often, keep a small lumbar pillow on hand for better back support.
+• If you sit upright often, keep a small lumbar pillow nearby for more back support.

 • Rotate and fluff the loose seat cushions and throw pillows to reduce uneven wear.

-• Use a mattress protector on the sleeper to keep the surface clean and reduce odor buildup.
+• Use a mattress protector on the sleeper to help keep the surface clean.

-• Plan breathing room around sectionals so the room does not feel crowded.
+• Leave enough breathing room around the sectionals so the room does not feel crowded.

 FAQs